aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 - Select an existing resource group or create a new one
 - Click "Create"

-Once deployment is complete, open up the Event Hub namespace you just created (you can navigate to it from your resource group).
+Once the deployment is complete, navigate to the Event Hub namespace you just created.
 - In your Event Hub namespace, click the "+Event Hub" button in the top-middle of your screen
-- Give it the name of **transaction-eh**
+- Name the first Event Hub **transaction-eh**
 - Click "Create"
 - Again in your Event Hub namespace, click the "+Event Hub" button in the top-middle of your screen
-- Give it the name of **transaction-eh-enriched**
+- Name the second Event Hub **transaction-eh-enriched**
 - Click "Create"

 #### 0.2 Deploy Storage Account </br>